Echezonachukwu Nduka

-Echezonachukwu Chinedu Nduka (born 19 July 1989) is a Nigerian poet, pianist, author, recording artist, and ethnomusicologist specializing in African pianism by West African composers.
+Echezonachukwu Chinedu Nduka (born 19 July 1989) is a Nigerian poet, pianist, essayist, author, recording artist, and ethnomusicologist specializing in African pianism by West African composers.
 His work has been featured on BBC, Radio Nacional Clasica de Argentina, Radio France International (rfi), and Classical Journey.

 Career

 Academia and writing

 Nduka worked in Nigeria as a lecturer in Alvan Ikoku Federal College of Education (later known as Alvan Ikoku University of Education), Owerri.
 In addition, he has worked as a freelance writer and columnist for Praxis Magazine, The Nigerian Telegraph, and for African Hadithi, a Pan-African online media platform where his essays and poetry have been published.
 Nduka has been listed as one of the five Nigerian contemporary writers to watch out for.

 His published critical reviews and appraisals are centered on contemporary African literature with emphasis on poetry and nonfiction by authors of African descent.

 Music

 While Nduka's classical music career can be traced back to his undergraduate years as a student of Music at the University of Nigeria in the mid 2000s, his career as a solo and collaborative pianist gained momentum after his New Jersey USA debut piano recital in the summer of 2017.

 In many interviews and lecture-recitals, he has discussed his performance and scholarly influences, often highlighting the aesthetic and cultural resonance in the works of composers such as Akin Euba, Joshua Uzoigwe, J.H.
 Kwabena Nketia, Fred Onovwerosuoke, Christian Onyeji, Ayo Bankole, among others whose compositions form an essential part of his repertoire.

 As a classical pianist and scholar, Nduka's work focuses on African Pianism, and he has favorably been described as a pianist who "plays the piano to dazzling effect."